chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Connect to your EC2 instance using SSH.

-* Enter the following command to create a systemd service file for node_exporter using Vim.
+* Enter the following command to create a systemd service file for node_exporter using vi.
 ```
-sudo vim /etc/systemd/system/node_exporter.service
+sudo vi /etc/systemd/system/node_exporter.service
 ```
 * Add the following lines of text into the file.
 This will configure node_exporter with monitoring collectors for CPU load, file system usage, and memory resources.
 TODO : Update the final config.